12 Types of Intimacy Every Marriage Needs to Grow

 One tech-free hour together.

-Gratitude/Appreciation ritual: three gratitude/three appreciations each: "I am grateful for the way you are reading out to me..." & "I appreciate that you are a supportive wife."
+Gratitude/Appreciation ritual: three gratitude & three appreciations each: "I am grateful for the way you are reaching out to me..." & "I appreciate that you are a supportive wife."

 Ventures